 Other common names of gastric sleeve procedure are “sleeve gastrectomy”, “the sleeve”, or “vertical sleeve gastrectomy”.
-It is a relatively new procedure for surgical weight loss.
-It is similar to the gastric band surgery, in that it is a restrictive procedure.
+It is the most popular weight loss procedure among patients to date and is the most frequently performed bariatric surgery.
+It is similar to the gastric band surgery in a way that it is a restrictive procedure.

 With the gastric sleeve, the digestive anatomy remains exactly the same with the exception of a narrow stomach size.
 When early fullness occurs, less food and calories are consumed and weight loss occurs.